lygstate/lygstate.github.com/_posts/2014-03-10-Multi-Threaded-Image-Processing-using-Qt-Camera-with-Android-USB.md

 Summary
 -------

 This article presents a brief overview on how to apply near-real time image processing effects to a camera viewfinder using QML and how to capture full-resolution snapshots.
 It outlines how image processing can be moved to a worker thread and how to handle concurrent access using double buffering and mutex.
 Finally, optimizations are discussed.

-<Category:Camera> <Category:Symbian> [Category:Code Examples](Category:Code Examples "wikilink") <Category:Imaging> <Category:Qt> [Category:Qt Mobility](Category:Qt Mobility "wikilink") [Category:MeeGo Harmattan](Category:MeeGo Harmattan "wikilink") <Category:Threading> <Category:Optimization>